Tamara Taggart

 Postdoctoral Research Fellowship, Center for Interdisciplinary Research on AIDS, Yale University (2018)

-Dr. Taggart's current projects examine the ways in which sociocontextual factors and cultural identity factors influence health behaviors among racial/ethnic minority and socioeconomically disadvantaged adolescents and emerging adults.
-Drawing on ecological systems theory, she explores these factors by:
+Dr. Taggart's current projects investigate the ways in which social-structural factors and cultural identity factors influence health behaviors among racial/ethnic minority and socioeconomically disadvantaged individuals.
+She has served as a PI/MPI or Co-I on multiple NIH, CDC, foundation, and other internal and external funded studies including:

 Taggart T, Powell W, Gottfredson N, Ennett S, Eng E, Chatters LM (2018).
 A person-centered approach to the study of Black adolescent religiosity, racial identity, and sexual initiation.
 Journal of Research on Adolescence (In Press).